shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 ## Requirements

--   A Microsoft Azure subscription with the sufficient number of available DSv2 , D4_v3  and Dsv3 vCPUs (four Standard_DS1_v2 VM with 1 vCPU , two standard_D4_v3 with 4vCPU and four Standard_D4s_v3 VMs with 4 vCPUs each) in an Azure region that supports availability zones
+-   A Microsoft Azure subscription with the sufficient number of available DSv2 , D4_v3  and Dsv3 vCPUs (four Standard_DS1_v2 VM with 1 vCPU , two standard_D4_v3 VM with 4vCPU and four Standard_D4s_v3 VMs with 4 vCPUs each) in an Azure region that supports availability zones

 -   A lab computer with an Azure Cloud Shell-compatible web browser and access to Azure